OpenNews/opennews-website/what/community/dei-coalition/join/index.md

         <ul>
           <li>People at your organization would not consider you a manager</li>
           <li>You do not have direct reports </li>
-          <li>You primarily work for news organizations as a freelancer or contractor creating content, products or news reports</li>
+          <li>You primarily work for news organizations as a freelancer or contractor creating content, products, or news reports</li>
-          <li>You do not have fire/hire power </li>
+          <li>You do not have hiring/firing power </li>
           <li>You are an intern or fellow</li>
           <li>You are a current student</li>
-          <li>You’ve left a management role and are not seeking another management role (a change-of-status process is being developed)</li>
+          <li>You’ve left a management role and are not seeking another management role</li>
         </ul>
         <h5>Main conversations<br/>in these channels:</h5>
         <ul>
           <li>How to do diversity, inclusion, equity and belonging work — as a staff person</li>
-          <li>How to start or work in diversity committees, employee resource groups, unions</li>
+          <li>How to start or work in diversity committees, employee resource groups, and/or unions</li>
           <li>Best ways to convince others at your workplace (peers and managers) to contribute to this work</li>
           <li>How can we better afford to do this work, in terms of compensation and time</li>
         </ul>